blandline/Server-Performance-Stats/README.md

 Server Performance Stats is a lightweight Bash script designed to analyze basic server performance metrics on any Linux system.
 The script provides a quick, readable overview of system resource usage and helps identify processes consuming the most CPU and memory.

-This project is ideal for beginners learning Linux, Bash scripting, or basic server monitoring concepts.

 ---

 ## Features